Identeam/sparkar-animation-patch/README.md

 2. unzip
 3. Drag and drop the .arp file into you project

-## Idea
+## About
-With basic `Animation` and `Loop Animation` Pathes you can't specify start delay and delay between of animation.
+With basic `Animation Patch` and `Loop Animation Patch` you can't specify start delay and delay between repeats of animation.
+With this Patch you can!

-### Idea is create one Patch for:
+### Basic functions of the Patch:
 - Animation
 - Loop animation
-- Animation with yo-yo effect (animation forward - then animate backward)
+- Yoyo animation (animation forward, then animate backward)
-- specify start delay, duration and delay between repeats
+- Specify start delay, duration and delay between repeats

 **Timeline visualisation**